-School boards and First Nation Entities may enter into agreements for additional services and supports that supplement the base fee, as outlined in regulation (e.g. Special education claims-based amounts, transportation, and/or additional Indigenous languages or Indigenous studies courses).
+School boards and First Nation Entities may enter into agreements for additional services and supports that supplement the base fee, as outlined in regulation (e.g., Special education claims-based amounts, transportation, and/or additional Indigenous languages or Indigenous studies courses).

-More information on the REA, including school board requirements regarding pupil registration and payment processes are outlined in the Reciprocal Education Approach (REA) Instructions For First Nations and School Boards.
+More information on the REA can be found on the Ministry of Education's REA webpage, including school board requirements regarding pupil registration and payment processes, as outlined in the Reciprocal Education Approach (REA) Instructions for First Nations and School Boards.

-Fees Regulation Section 8, Summer School and Continuing Education
+Fees Regulation Section 9, Summer School and Continuing Education

-For eligible students who wish to enrol in the continuing education program, the school board is required to charge a minimum fee per ADE based on the following calculation, using 2022-23 School Board Estimates:
+For eligible students who wish to enrol in the continuing education program, the school board is required to charge a minimum fee per ADE based on the following calculation, using 2023-24 School Board Estimates: